-In addition to this we maintain a Register which is accredited by the Professional Standards Authority (PSA); with all of our practitioner members required to be or be working towards registration.
-Ours was the first such register for psychological therapists to be accredited by the PSA and allows the public to find practitioners they can trust.
-As well as high standards for our members, we also undertake and commission research to encourage evidence-based practice and to demonstrate the effectiveness of counselling and psychotherapy as well as promoting counselling and psychotherapy among key stakeholders and policy makers.
+In addition to this we maintain a BACP Register of members, which is accredited by the Professional Standards Authority (PSA).
+All practicing members of BACP are required to join the Register, or be working towards registration.
+Ours was the first such register for psychological therapists to be accredited by the PSA, and reassures service users, employers and the general public that they are able to find practitioners they can trust.

 How does your organisation contribute to preventing suicide and supporting those affected by it?

-Psychological therapies are an effective intervention for those at risk of suicide and through our research work we aim to improve the understanding of which psychological therapies can be the most effective, including for those who are experiencing suicidal thoughts or are bereaved due to suicide.
+Psychological therapies are an effective evidence-based intervention for those at risk of suicide.
+Through our research work we aim to improve the understanding of which psychological therapies can be the most effective, including for those who are experiencing suicidal thoughts or are suffering bereavement.

 We recommend that psychological therapy services, which may be accessed by those who are suicidal or are bereaved due to suicide, are delivered by BACP members who are trained, qualified and deliver services to the highest professional standards.